fastify/under-pressure/README.md

 })
 ```

-It is possible as well to return a Promise which will call `reply.send` (or something else).
+It is possible as well to return a Promise that will call `reply.send` (or something else).

 ```js
 fastify.register(underPressure, {